Influences on career opinion

 Educational environment/ work colleagues’ influences:

-• What were the messages give not you about pursuing and academic career?
+- What were the messages given to you about pursuing an academic career?

 Suggested tasks